aspose-total/Aspose.Total-Products/total/en/cpp/conversion/odt-to-excel/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert ODT to EXCEL or Online App" h2="Export ODT to EXCEL via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

- You can include ODT to EXCEL conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export ODT to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to EXCEL.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+If you are looking for a way to include ODT to EXCEL conversion feature within your C++ applications, then Aspose.Words for C++ is the perfect solution.
+This feature-rich, powerful and easy to use document manipulation and conversion API allows you to export ODT to HTML.
+After that, you can use Aspose.Cells for C++ to convert HTML to EXCEL.
+Both of these APIs are part of the Aspose.Total for C++ package.

+Aspose.Words for C++ is a comprehensive API that enables you to create, edit, convert, and manipulate documents in various formats.
+It supports a wide range of document formats, including ODT, HTML, DOC, DOCX, and more.
+It also provides features such as document manipulation, document comparison, document protection, and more.
+With Aspose.Words for C++, you can easily export ODT to HTML.

+Aspose.Cells for C++ is a powerful API that enables you to create, edit, and manipulate spreadsheets in various formats.
+It supports a wide range of spreadsheet formats, including XLS, XLSX, HTML, and more.
+It also provides features such as spreadsheet manipulation, spreadsheet comparison, spreadsheet protection, and more.
+With Aspose.Cells for C++, you can easily convert HTML to EXCEL.

+Both Aspose.Words for C++ and Aspose.Cells for C++ are part of the Aspose.Total for C++ package.
+This package provides a comprehensive set of APIs that enable you to create, edit, convert, and manipulate documents and spreadsheets in various formats.
+It also provides features such as document and spreadsheet manipulation, document and spreadsheet comparison, document and spreadsheet protection, and more.
+With Aspose.Total for C++, you can easily include ODT to EXCEL conversion feature within your C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}